-With the confidence of benchmarking, the team have been tasked with re-designing the area to use existing structure and services where possible, in line with the budget which has been allowed at £1425/m2.
+The outcome was that the design team was tasked with re-designing the area to a revised design brief, using existing structure and services where possible.
 For example, the Emergency Decisions Unit can stay in its existing location which delivers a leaner capital scheme, while still providing the required clinical functionality.
+The outcome of this process was to utilize the revised operational policy to inform a design that maximized clinical functionality within the existing environment.